kparkov/story-graph/README.md

 ## Relationships

 Relationships can be defined between two entities, which is really what makes up the graph: these are the links (in the fantasy world, but also literal links) that connect everything together.
 Along with just the connection, there is also a definition of the type of the relationship.
-So a relationship with characters on both sides might be *child of*, *spouse*, *lover*, *enemy*, *ally*, etc., while `character -> item` might be *creator of*, *owner of*, etc. The opposite relation is automatically created when appropriate - a father automatically becomes parent of his children.
+So a relationship with characters on both sides might be *child of*, *spouse*, *lover*, *enemy*, *ally*, etc., while `character -> item` might be *creator of*, *owner of*, etc.

+Som relations are *defined*, while others are *inferred*.
+The opposite relation is automatically created when appropriate - a father automatically becomes parent of his children.
+But siblings are not defined either, they are inferred by the fact that they share the same set of parents.

 ## Stories